 The water main lines proposed to serve the subdivision shall be 6 inches in diameter.
 Water sources shall be either individual on each lot or with shared wells to provide the required culinary water and assist with the fire flow.
 In addition, 10,000 gallon underground water storage tanks will be installed for fire fighting purposes.
 The underground tank shall have a dry hydrant installed to provide quick access for fire fighting purposes.
 The proposed development will also include retention ponds accessible by fire apparatus with a minimum of 10,000 gallons of water storage.
 All dry hydrants shall be located not less than 150 feet from the residences.
 Adequate road access to enable fire apparatus to utilize dry hydrants shall be provided.
 Regular maintenance to ensure dry hydrant performance and prevent overgrowth of road access and dry hydrants shall also be undertaken.
-The CC&R's of the subdivision shall include enforcing language to ensure dry hydrant performance and the prevention of overgrowth of the road moaccess and dry hydrant pads.
-Single family water systems shall have a minimum flow of 15 gallons per minute at an operating pressure of 50 pounds per square inch.
-Each dwelling shall be served with a minimum 1 inch lateral line.
-A minimum of one exterior freeze-proof tap will also be installed to provide protection for all sides of the building and roof.
+The CC&R's of the subdivision shall include enforcing language to ensure dry hydrant performance and the prevention of overgrowth of the road access and dry hydrant pads.
+Single family water systems shall have a minimum an operating shall be served with a min min mum of one exterior freeze-proof tap will; protection for all sides of the building and roof.